tustin2121/trihard-emerald/REFERENCE.md

 	* The `special FunctionName` syntax is a glorified `callnative FunctionName`.
 There's in effect no difference between them.
 The `special` command will be smaller as it uses a u16 index into a table instead of a u32 pointer to a function, but the special table must be maintained as a tradeoff.
 	* Pointer tables MUST be aligned 2.
 You must have an `.align 2` above a pointer table's symbol, otherwise it's 50/50 whether any pointers in the table will work from build to build.
 This is because of the ARM chip's word boundry requirements (which are u16s, btw).
 		* This goes for Pokemart item lists as well.
+	* `setobjectxyperm` changes an event object template's x/y position.
+These only affect objects before they are instantiated (ie, not on screen). `setobjectxy` changes an event object's x/y position.
+These only affect objects after they are instantiated (ie, on screen).
+		* When changing object positions in an OnLoad script, use `setobjectxyperm`, as the objects aren't yet instantiated.
 * Virtual Objects
-	* They are sprites which act like event objects.
+	* They are sprites which look like event objects, but do not act like event objects.
 	* They cannot be moved like event objects.
 They only stand there and can be turned to look in any cardinal direction.
 Do not expect to make actors of these objects.
 	* They must be given an elevation on creation, or bad things like all the other event objects on screen vanishing will occur.
-	* They cannot be removed once created.
+	* They cannot be removed via scripting once created.
+They will be removed when the map is unloaded or the overworld is cleared (ie, going into a menu screen).
-	* The player walks through them, as they are not proper event objects.
+	* The player walks through them; they do not provide collision.
-	* They can be used to bypass the event object limit on a given screen as long as the player isn't able to get near them.
+	* They can be used to bypass the visible event object limit on a given screen (~16) as long as the player isn't able to get near them.
 	* They are used in and were made for the contest cutscenes.
 Check out how they work there.
+* Triggers
+	* If you are warped onto a trigger, they will not trigger.
+This includes warping onto a door warp and stepping down from it.
+		* Use a frame table script to run a script upon entering from a warp instead.
 * Trainers
 	* Trainers with line of sight to anything other than 0 must have as their first script command a trainer battle.
 The engine depends on the data being set up in this manner.
 	* Trainers with "no_intro" battle commands must not have line of sight of more than 0.
 The game will crash.
 This is a corollary to the above point.